-What makes the best peanut cluster?
+What constitutes the perfect peanut cluster?

 Is it the slow-roasted peanuts?

 Or is it the secret ingredient that gives it that je ne sais quoi?